dwyl/phoenix-todo-list-tutorial/README.md

 ```

 Having established that the Phoenix App works as expected,
-let's move on to creating the list!
+let's move on to creating some files!

 <br />